What Is Compound Interest? Definition and Formulas

 - Compounding frequency (n): How often interest is added to the principal (annually, quarterly, monthly, etc.).

-The general compound interest formula is:
+The general formula for calculating the future value with compound interest is:

-CI = A - P
+$$ CI = A - P $$

 Where:

-- A = final amount after interest
+- $A$ = final amount after interest

-- P = principal
+- $P$ = principal (initial investment)

-- r = annual interest rate
+- $r$ = annual interest rate (as a decimal)

-- n = number of compounding periods per year
+- $n$ = number of compounding periods per year

-- t = time in years
+- $t$ = time in years

 If you invest $1,000 at an annual interest rate of 5% compounded monthly for 3 years:

-A = 1000 × (1 + 0.05/12)^(12 × 3) = $1,161.62
+$$ A = 1000 \times \left(1 + \frac{0.05}{12}\right)^{12 \times 3} = $1,161.62 $$

-That’s an extra $161.62 just by letting your money compound.
+That's an extra $161.62 just by letting your money compound!

 How to Calculate Compound Interest